tusharsanap7/altm-Membership-System/README.md

 	This file contains offer with their name, valid subscription programs, benefit, etc.

 NOTE:

 -> As all data is read from dummy files, the changes made by any user will only modify the memory objects(subscriptions & offer releated objects) and will be persistant till tab is not refreshed.

 -> Validations are not implemented in most of the forms.

 ABOUT DIFFERENT USERS:

-Syatem has 3 types of users:
+System has 3 types of users:

 1: Member
 	-> Get List of Subscription Programs
 	-> Register for New Subscription Programs